canac/chron/README.md

 ## Running chron

-Now that you have a chronfile, you can run `chron` like this: `chron chronfile.toml`.
+Now that you have a chronfile, you can run `chron` like this: `chron run chronfile.toml`.
 Assuming that you provided a valid chronfile, `chron` will run the `webserver` job immediately, run the `online-backup` job every hour, and continue running indefinitely.
 If you modify the chronfile, `chron` will automatically reload with the new jobs.

 ## Configuring chron